robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 The number of arguments needed by the library is the same as the number of arguments accepted by the library's constructor.
-The default values and variable number of arguments work similarly as with `keyword arguments`_, with the exception that there is no variable argument support for Java libraries.
+The default values and variable number of arguments work similarly as with `keyword arguments`_.
 Arguments passed to the library, as well as the library name itself, can be specified using variables, so it is possible to alter them, for example, from the command line.